semihsalihoglu/graft/README.md

         #

 ### Now, Launch It with Debugging
-You can launch any Giraph program with debugging support by simply replacing the first two words (`hadoop jar`) of the command, specifying a class name for debugging configuration:
+You can launch any Giraph program with debugging support by simply replacing the first two words (`hadoop jar`) of the command:

-    ./giraph-debug stanford.infolab.debugger.examples.simpledebug.SimpleShortestPathsDebugConfig \
+    ./giraph-debug \
         target/backend-0.0-SNAPSHOT.jar org.apache.giraph.GiraphRunner \
         org.apache.giraph.examples.SimpleShortestPathsComputation \
         -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat \